-You may define multiple directives in your /etc/rsyslog.conf configuration file.
+You can define multiple directives in your /etc/rsyslog.conf configuration file.
 A directive affects the behavior of all configuration options until another occurrence of that same directive is detected.
 Global directives can be used to configure actions, queues and for debugging.
 A comprehensive list of all available configuration directives can be found in the section called "Online Documentation".
-Currently, a new configuration format has been developed that replaces the \$-based syntax (see Section 17.2.6, "Using the New Configuration Format").
+Currently, a new configuration format has been developed that replaces the \$-based syntax (see Section 18.3, "Using the New Configuration Format").
 However, classic global directives remain supported as a legacy format.

-17.2.5.
+18.2.5.
 Log Rotation